Mr-Syntax1/Fashion-Store-Modern-Responsive-E-Commerce/README.md

 # 🌟 Fashion Store
-A modern and fully responsive fashion e-commerce template built with **HTML, CSS, JavaScript**, and **JSON-based dynamic content**.
+A modern and fully responsive fashion e-commerce built with **HTML, CSS, JavaScript**, and **JSON-based dynamic content**.
 This project includes all essential pages for a professional online store, featuring dynamic product rendering, a stylish UI, and smooth interactions.

 ---